 Side dish 1: Roasted sweet potato salad with red onions and coriander

 Side dish 2: Cabbage and carrot coleslaw with grapes

-Dessert: Coconut ice cream and festive fruit salad of kiwifruit, grapes, and rockmelon.
+Dessert: Coconut ice cream and a festive fruit salad of kiwifruit, grapes, and rockmelon.
 Frozen berries are much cheaper and are great for garnishing an ice cream based dessert.

-There you go guys!
-I hope these ideas will give you some budget friendly inspiration this Christmas.
+There you go, guys!
+I hope these ideas will give you some budget-friendly inspiration this Christmas.
 Do share your own favourite value for money dishes to make this holiday season.
 Make sure to check out my Paleo Christmas Dinner On A Budget post here.